 Why: Its the upgrade of the last version, now rechargeable (I’m sick of batteries) and with an on/off switch.

 Always thought they were over-priced junk until I needed physio from being hunched over my laptop.
 6 months of £50 physio sessions meant that the Roost price seemed cheap in comparison.
-Buy one today (or buy a copy if you must), but definitely buy something to stop you becoming a hunchback.
+Do yourself a favour of a lifetime and buy one today (or buy the extremely similar NexStand), but definitely buy something to stop you becoming a hunchback.

-A slight extravagance, but it works well and doesn’t annoy my wrist or get sticky etc and is super thin.
+A slight extravagance for the price, but it works well and doesn’t annoy my wrist or get sticky etc and is super thin.

 The standard Apple EarPods are light, work perfectly for music and calls, and sound great, but when using with a Roost you need to lose the wires!
 The AirPods are awesome, work all day (charge them while you grab a coffee or have lunch), give you freedom to move and sound great.
 Highly recommended.
-If they made them noise cancelling that would be a killer.
+I plan to buy AirPods Pro and use the AirPods just for the gym.

 Why: Want to experiment with noise cancelling.